crbn13/UniversityApprenticeship/Uni/Modules/Networks/Networking Transport Layer.md

 The layer with TCP and UDP in it

+Transport for TCP

 ### What is it for?

-breaking up large bits of data insto pakcets
+breaking up large data into segments ( packets are the same size as frames as they are based on the largest frame size)

 Managing different applications